hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 {{< umap "//umap.openstreetmap.de/en/map/rundtour-dove-und-gose-elbe-mit-dem-anfibio-rebel-_16448" "13/53.4650/10.146" >}}

-I started at the red marker near the road *Allermöher Deich* and first paddled down the Dove Elbe (so towards west).
+I started at the red marker near the road **Allermöher Deich** and first paddled down the Dove Elbe (so towards west).
-From the natural reserve area *Die Reit* I paddled the Gose Elbe upstream, through the canal *Neuengammer Durchstich* back to my starting point.
+From the natural reserve area **Die Reit** I paddled the Gose Elbe upstream, through the canal **Neuengammer Durchstich** back to my starting point.

-The tour is about 18km / 11mi long and without wind, without current and including breaks it took me about eight hours.
+The tour is about 18 km / 11 mi long and without wind, without current and including breaks it took me about eight hours.

 Some parts are under nature protection and only *non*-motorized boats are allowed there (so SUP, kanoe, kayak, packraft, etc.) and even that not during the entire year.
 But more about that later.

 # Let's go

-I wanted to start early, so I stood up at 4 a.m. and went to my starting point by bus and train so that I arrived there at around 5:45 a.m..
+I wanted to start early, so I stood up at 4 a.m. and went to my starting point by bus and train so that I arrived there at around 5:45 a.m.
-The starting point has a [very nice pier](https://osm.org/go/0HoK2mFI0?m=) that's unrestrictedly accessible and is perfect to start a tour.
+The starting point has a [very nice pier](https://osm.org/go/0HoK2mFI0?m=) that is publicly accessible and a perfect start for a tour.

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03479.JPG" "The packraft with my backpack next to it."
 "500x" >}}

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03480.JPG" "The pier at the Allermöher Deich."
 "500x" >}}

-This is the first time ever I go paddling and therefore it was the first time ever I set up a packraft.
+This was the first time ever that I was paddling and therefore it was the first time ever I set up a packraft.
 To be honest, I tried it earlier at home, so after about half an hour my packraft was ready.

 Entering it was really easy, it's very stable thanks to the wide design of the boat.

-The first paddle moves were ok but after a few minutes I noticed: I'm not trained for paddling.
+The first paddle moves were ok but after a few minutes, I noticed: I'm not trained for paddling.
-Not trained at all, this will give severe muscle soreness tomorrow and I only traveled the first 100m.
+Not trained at all, this will give me severe muscle soreness tomorrow and I only traveled the first 100m.
 Greeeeeat...

 At least it was incredibly relaxing and very silent on the water, especially when I stopped paddling for a while it was completely silent.